RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/active_routing.md

  - Bulk100: wait until none of the desired item remains, then order enough to refill
  - Full: same as Bulk100, but do not request anything unless the entire order can be fulfilled
- - Infinite: ignore the requested number of items and contine requesting more until the inventory is full
+ - Infinite: ignore the requested number of items and continue requesting more until the inventory is full

 I prefer to use Bulk50 for most things.
 It reduces the number of requests in